LuCodes2022/Phishing_Campaign/README.md

 ### I am still working on:
 - Spoofing my email
-- finessing this mardown file
+- finessing this markdown file

 ## Detailed explanation of the project's creation